groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/02_Objects.md

 ---
 title:	Objects
+status:	in-progress
+description:	Groovy is an object-oriented programming language and it's essential to understand what this means if you're to really get to grips with coding in Groovy.
 ...
->We'll cover a lot more on Objects in a later tutorial as they're so central to Groovy.
-For now, this overview should help you get an understanding of how objects are used.

-Groovy is an object-oriented programming language and it's essential to understand what this means if you're to really get to grips with coding.

 But what is an object?
 Well, an object is an encapsulation of properties and methods: